Equiphract/configs/rice.md

 ### ~/.xserverrc

-The ArchWiki recomments that the following snippet is put into `.xserverrc`:
+The ArchWiki recommends that the following snippet is put into `.xserverrc`:

 ```bash
 #!/bin/sh